Gonorrhoea

 How can I protect myself and how is it treated?

-• Gonorrhea is treated with antibiotics (combination treatment with a shot and pills is recomended).
+• Gonorrhoea is treated with antibiotics (combination treatment with a shot and pills is recomended).
 Treatment for gonorrhea is given at university and central hospitals.
 Four weeks after the treatment, a new test is taken to check that the infection has cleared up.

 • To protect yourself against it, use a condom and dental dam.
 If you have anal sex, use a condom and lubricant.